Benjamin E. Bates: Maine State Seminary and Bates College

-Questions of Wealth
+Financial condition

 After his death in 1878, the terms of his will became public.
 In his will, Bates had left over $1.5 million dollars in cash and property to members of his immediate and extended family, as well as an additional $200,000 to be held in trust for his executors to distribute "to [charities] as they shall think would best conform to his [Bates'] wishes."

 However, at was discovered at the same time that Bates had over $200,000 in outstanding debt, in the form of loans taken out from the Bates Manufacturing Company, as well as the outstanding pledge of $100,000 to Bates College.
 As Bates had been the treasurer of the Company, questions of financial impropriety were raised, but the Company directors denied this and later reported no major financial or business woes.
-Newspapers reported that the estate did appear to be solvent, however later reports surfaced that business losses and stock declines had left the estate nearly insolvent, until some stocks rebounded in value.
+Newspapers reported that the estate did appear to be solvent, later reports surfaced that business losses and stock declines had left the estate nearly insolvent, until some stocks rebounded in value.